-With a high emissions projection, the local climate in Beacon (as part of the area surrounding Poughkeepsie, NY) 60 years from now is anticipated to be most similar to the current climate in Ola, Arkansas.
-Summers are expected to be 10.2°F (5.7°C) warmer and 2.7% wetter than in Poughkeepsie.
+With a high emissions projection, the local climate in Beacon (as part of the area surrounding Poughkeepsie, NY) 60 years from now is anticipated to be most similar to the current climate in Ola, Arkansas.18 Summers are expected to be 10.2°F (5.7°C) warmer and 2.7% wetter than current local conditions.
 Winters are expected to be 10.6°F (5.9°C) warmer and 22.6% wetter.

-Projected climate in Poughkeepsie, New York in 60 years
+Projected climate in Poughkeepsie, New York in 60 years19